Tips for Better Sleep: Be Healthier Mentally, Spiritually and Physically

 5. Don’t Go to Bed Angry

 Ephesians 4:6 teaches us to be mindful of our interactions with others.
-If you have bitterness in your heart, relaxing might not come as easily.
+If you have bitterness in your heart, sleep might not come as easily.
 Seek peace with others so your mind can be at rest in the Lord.

 6. Time Your Naps

-If you’re addicted to naps, it could be getting in the way of good night’s rest.
+If you’re addicted to naps, it could be getting in the way of good sleep.
 Instead of cutting them out, just set a timer for 20 minutes and don’t nap past 3 pm.
 The body creates a sleep pressure that builds through the day and napping past 3 pm will inhibit this pressure and delay going to sleep at night.

 7. Eat Healthy